 International Doctoral School in Civil and Environmental Engineering

-The PhD programme (according to the Italian Dottorato di Ricerca) is a post-graduate academic qualification.
-It represents the implementation of the 3rd cycle of education and training to research (according to the Bologna accord) in the Italian academic system and provides the abilities and competences required for carrying out highly-qualified research in universities, public institutions and private companies.
-It also offers an higher professional & research oriented education for managing and leading technical development at major companies and enterprises, at national as well as European/International level.
+The PhD programme (according to the Italian Dottorato di Ricerca) is a postgraduate academic qualification.
+It represents the implementation of the 3rd cycle of education and training to research (according to the Bologna accord) in the Italian academic system and provides the abilities and competencies required for carrying out highly-qualified research in universities, public institutions and private companies.
+It also offers a higher professional & research-oriented education for managing and leading technical development for major companies and enterprises, at national as well as European/International level.

 The International PhD programme requires mandatorily the PhD Thesis to be supervised bi-nationally, i.e. by a joined supervision of the Tutors of two partner Universities.

 (Updated fact sheet for the new cycle will be available once published)

 A short historical review